svenslaggare/gitrends/README.md

 .github/workflows/**/* => ci
 ```

+If this file is not specified, or a file don't match above patterns, the folder of the file will be used as module instead.

+When writing custom analysis, the function `extract_module_name` can then be used to extract the module name of a file.

 ### Ignore files
 The `ignore.txt` file in the `data_dir` allows you to ignore certain files from being used in the analysis (they are still indexed, so no reindexing required).

 ```text
 src/*.rs
 ```

 ### Authors
-The `authors.txt` file in the `data_dir` allows you to transform name of authors of commits:
+The `authors.txt` file in the `data_dir` allows you to normalize the authors of commits (such that just one name is used).

 ```text
 antjans => Anton Jansson
 ```

-The function `normalize_author` allows you to normalize any author as defined above when writing custom analysis.
+When writing custom analysis, the function `normalize_author` can then be used to normalize the raw commit names.

 ## How to build
 Requirements: